deroneriksson/python-wsi-preprocessing/docs/index.md

 Tiles can also be retrieved dynamically.
 In dynamic tile retrieval, slides are scaled down, filtered, tiled, and scored all in-memory.
 The top tiles can then be retrieved from the original WSI file and stored in-memory.
+No intermediate files are written to the file system during dynamic tile retrieval.

 Here, we dynamically obtain a `TileSummary` object by calling `dynamic_tiles()` for slide #2.
 We obtain the top-scoring tiles from `tile_summary`, outputting status